 Considering the \emph{Task 2} results, the comparison between the baseline models suggest that exploring not only the depth but also the width of the networks, i.e. by adding parallel operations to their branches, improves performance.
 In this context, the GSE ResNeXt model achieved a 2.58\% higher MCC than the Xception model, which obtained the second-best result.
 This demonstrates that combining attention and Gabor convolutional layers is also beneficial for this classification problem.
-As the Gabor convolutional layer, which is the first layer in the GSE ResNeXt architecture, approximates a two-dimensional band-pass filter, the features obtained after this layer represent the various two-dimensional frequency bands present in the input spectrogram.
-Applying channel attention after these features produces a frequency selection behaviour, focusing the training towards the relevant spatial frequencies in the input representation, thereby improving noise robustness and convergence.
+The Gabor convolutional layer, the first layer in the GSE ResNeXt architecture, approximates a two-dimensional band-pass filter.
+Consequently, the features extracted after this layer represent the various two-dimensional frequency bands present in the input spectrogram, as illustrated in \figureref{fig:gabor_features}, which shows the feature maps obtained for an example spectrogram.
+It is possible to notice how these maps exhibit diverse textures across channels.
+Applying channel attention after these features introduces a frequency-selection behaviour, focusing the training towards the relevant spatial frequencies in the input representation and thereby enhancing feature discrimination, noise robustness, and convergence.

 To evaluate the noise robustness of the Gabor convolutional layers, an analysis was conducted on the initial kernels learned by ResNeXt and GSE ResNeXt models.
 As shown in \figureref{fig:conv_kernels}, the kernels learned using traditional convolutions converged to a sparser representation with greater variation in magnitude between neighbouring pixels.
 Conversely, Gabor convolutional kernels naturally preserve spatial frequencies, contributing to a improved noise robustness.
-The convergence of Gabor kernels to a diverse range of natural frequencies and angles contributed to a more comprehensive representation of the input data, which also influenced the final accuracy.
+The convergence of Gabor kernels to a diverse range of natural frequencies and orientations contributed to a more comprehensive representation of the input data, which also influenced the final classification accuracy.